Hubs-Foundation/hubs-docs/README.md

 }
 ```

-For more information about adding new docs, click [here](https://docusaurus.io/docs/en/navigation)
+For more information about IDs and navigation, see [Navigation and Sidebars in the Docusaurus docs](https://docusaurus.io/docs/en/navigation).

 ## Full Documentation

-Full documentation can be found on the [website](https://docusaurus.io/).
+Full documentation can be found on the [Docusaurus website](https://docusaurus.io/docs).

 ## Contributing to Hubs Docs